mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 Multiple nft rules linked to same systemd unit(s) are allowed.

+Changes in parsed config files are not auto-detected, and only applied on tool restart, which can be done explicitly after changes, configured in nftables.service (e.g. via PropagatesReloadTo= and/or BindsTo=) or systemd.path unit monitoring state of such source configuration files.

-Syntax errors in nft rules are not currently detected and will be silenced, so check "nft list chain" or debug output when those are supposed to be enabled at least once.
+Syntax errors in nft rules should produce warnings when these are applied on tool start or changes, so should be hard to miss, but maybe do check "nft list chain" or debug output when rules are supposed to be enabled after conf changes anyway.

+To modify nftables rulesets, CAP_NET_ADMIN capability is requied, which can be passed via AmbientCapabilities= in systemd service (or similar option in capsh) in addition to SupplementaryGroups=systemd-journal to avoid running this as full root.